mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/01-bullshit-jobs-age-of-automation.md

 """
 ```

-**The reality:** Sales development is becoming "AI prompt optimization."
+**The reality:** Sales development is becoming 'AI prompt optimization.'
 One person with good prompts can do the work of an entire SDR team.

 **Who's left:** Senior account executives who close deals in person.
-Junior SDRs are being replaced by "AI-augmented" teams of 2-3 people doing the work of 20.
+Junior SDRs are being replaced by 'AI-augmented' teams of 2-3 people doing the work of 20.

 ### Duct-Tapers: The DevOps Middle Management